Cryptographic Specifications of CryptPeer

 Favorites = { (label_i, url_i) }_i

-9.2 No Mesh
+9.2 No mandatory mesh

-- no federation;
+- mandatory global federation;

 Consequences: